Halloween Events in Rhode Island for Kids and Adults

-We rounded up some wicked cool activities for both daredevils and scaredy-cats to enjoy.
+We rounded up thirteen wicked cool Halloween activities for both daredevils and scaredy-cats to enjoy.

 1. Halloween at the Castle

 It’s that time of year again at Barnaby Castle in Providence.
 Halloween at the Castle is just around the corner on Oct.
-27 from 8 p.m. to midnight.
-Built in 1875, the mansion is hosting a party that includes an open bar, music from Miss Wensday and Signature Sounds deejay and tasty treats from local eateries.
-VIP Tickets get you access to all three floors as well as the top of the turret, a full open bar and more delicious bites.
-General admission tickets are $100 per person, and VIP is $200 per person.
+26 from 7 p.m. to midnight.
+Built in 1875, the mansion is hosting a party that includes an open bar, music from Miss Wensday and DJ Dupe, plus tasty treats from local eateries.
+General admission tickets are $100 per person and VIP is $200 per person.
 This is a twenty-one and older event.
 Both ticket levels include entry into the epic costume contest and complimentary valet parking.
 Proceeds from this event go towards restoration and preservation of the castle.

 2. Fear Town Haunted House

 Located just over the Massachusetts border deep in the woods at Seekonk Speedway, Fear Town is a massive outdoor haunted attraction that is unlike anything you have ever experienced.
 Make your way down the trail for a terrifying journey in and out of the run-down buildings that have been hidden for decades with monsters coming at you from all angles.
 This event is not suggested for children younger than twelve.
-Fear Town is open Sept.
-28 until Nov.
-3. Times and prices vary.
+Fear Town is open on weekends through Nov.
+9. Times and prices vary.
 Visit the website for more information or buy tickets here.

 3. Haunted Labyrinth